 The contact page is often one of the least considered parts of a website.

 It rarely gets the same design attention as the homepage or the same depth of copywriting as a service page.
-Yet it is one of the most important points in the conversion journey.
-It is where interest becomes action, or where a potential enquiry quietly disappears.
+Yet it’s one of the most important points in the conversion journey: it’s where interest becomes action, or where a potential enquiry quietly disappears.

-After reviewing hundreds of websites across ecommerce and lead generation, I have seen the same issues appear again and again.
+After reviewing hundreds of websites across ecommerce and lead generation, I’ve seen the same issues appear again and again.
 Contact forms are unclear.
 Calls to action are vague.
 Mobile experiences feel awkward.
 Response expectations are missing.
-Trust signals disappear at the exact point where reassurance matters most.
+Trust signals disappear at the exact point where reassurance is needed most.

-That is the frustrating part.
+That’s the frustrating part.
 A business can invest heavily in SEO, PPC, content, social media and design, only to lose people at the point they are ready to make contact.
+It’s the same shop-window problem I have written about elsewhere, just at the final step rather than the first.

 The good news is that contact page optimisation is usually practical, focused and measurable.
-You do not always need a complete redesign.
+You don’t always need a complete redesign.
 In many cases, small improvements to wording, layout, reassurance and tracking can make it much easier for people to take the next step.

 Watch the short version